microsoft/autogen/samples/apps/autogen-assistant/README.md

 ### Install from Source

+> Note: Building the frontend assumes familiarity with nodejs and building react apps.

 To install the app from source, clone the repository and install the dependencies.
+A linux environment is recommended.

 ```bash
 pip install -e .